RigNet: Repetitive Image Guided Network for Depth Completion: Experiments

 \subsection{Evaluation on KITTI Dataset}

-Table~\ref{t2} shows the quantitative results of our method and other approaches on the KITTI benchmark, whose dominant evaluation metric is the RMSE.
-Our RigNet ranks 1st among publicly published papers when submitting, outperforming the 2nd with significant $17.42mm$ improvement while the errors of other state-of-the-art methods are very closed.
+Table~\ref{t2} shows the quantitative results on KITTI benchmark, whose dominant evaluation metric is the RMSE.
+Our RigNet ranks 1st among publicly published papers when submitting, outperforming the 2nd with significant $17.42mm$ improvement while the errors of other methods are very closed.
 Here, the performance of our RigNet is also better than those approaches that employ additional dataset, \emph{e.g.}, DLiDAR \cite{Qiu_2019_CVPR} utilizes CARLA \cite{dosovitskiy2017carla} to predict surface normals for better depth predictions.
 Qualitative comparisons with several state-of-the-art works are shown in Fig.~\ref{Fig.4}.
 While all methods provide visually good results in general, our estimated depth maps possess more details and more accurate object boundaries.
 The corresponding error maps can offer supports more clearly.
 For example, among the marked iron pillars in the first row of Fig.~\ref{Fig.4}, the error of our prediction is significantly lower than the others.
-More visualization results are provided in the supplementary material.